Raise your hand if you’d want to make more passive income! I know I do! That’s why I use display ads to monetize my blog traffic.

 Hence, blog traffic is the most important factor when it comes to growing your display ad income.
 Zero readers, zero ad revenue, right?

 And more importantly: some of the best-paying ad networks have a minimum traffic requirement.
 To join them, your blog needs to attract a given number of pageviews or sessions per month.

 Now, these managed ad networks are among the highest-paying ones.
 When I switched from AdSense to Monumetric, my ad revenue increased up to 10-fold–I’m not kidding!

 Check out my post about my Monumetric earnings for all the details!

-To learn how to explode your pageviews, check out these 7 insanely powerful tools to grow your blog traffic quickly.
+To learn how to increase your pageviews, check out these 7 powerful tools to grow your blog traffic quickly.